umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index.md

 ![First content created](images/v8Screenshots/createHomepage.png)

-As we haven't created our properties all we can see on the "Home" node is the Properties tab which contains the default properties that are available on all content in Umbraco.
+As we haven't created our properties, all we can see on the "Home" node is the Properties tab.
+This tab contains the default properties that are available on all content nodes in Umbraco.

 Let's add some properties of our own.